ThanMatt/manga-update-checker/README.md

 Mauch is a NodeJS app that shows you the latest chapter and date of your favorite manga without opening your web browser.

-Just simply type in the manga you want to check and it will show you information that you need.
+Just simply type in the manga you want to check and it will show you the information you need.

 Must have Node JS installed in your machine.